par7133/Homomm/README.md

 Homomm is a light and simple software on premise to exchange multimedia messages with friends, whats app like.

-Note*: Please contact me diectly to have access to Homomm dev installation.
+Note*: Please contact me directly to have access to Homomm dev installation.

 Note**: I invite anyone from China and not who has access to Homomm.org to mirror it.
 If you get any problem downloading Homomm, please contact me directly.